mbautista-coder/GAME2338/game_review4.md

-# Game Review for Mario Party 4
+# Game Review for Super Mario 4

 ## Details
 Super Mario Party was developed and published by Nintendo.